Wattie's: Corporate affairs

-Products
+Products and services

 Wattie's has an extensive product line consisting of thousands of products.
 Its baby food products are broken down into five main categories: birth–4 months, 4–6 months, 6–7 months, 8–9 months and 12 months or older.
 Other canned foods include baked beans, spaghetti, soup, preserved fruits such as apricots and pears, sauce bases, animal food, frozen meals and frozen vegetables.

 Wattie's tomato sauce is made in New Zealand, and products carry the label "NZ's Favourite".
 The television commercials throughout the 1990s used the line "You'll always be a Kiwi, if you love our Wattie's Sauce".